* Accepting Applications for 2024 *

 Raising Pups Highland Glenn Style!

-Our wee Pups are raised on a natural diet from their very first meal, not exposed to harmful chemicals, vaccine free, have an enriched play environment for neurological development, and are raised on our Ranch where they get to meet visiting children and friends, the family milk cow, chickens, sheep, rabbits and cattle while accompanying us on daily chores.
-Oh, and the house kitty.
-What more could an English Shepherd Puppy wish for!
+Our wee Pups are raised on a natural diet from their very first meal, not exposed to harmful chemicals, vaccine-free, and have an enriched play environment for neurological development.
+Plus, they’re raised on our Ranch where they get to meet visiting children and friends, chickens, dairy goats, sheep, and pigs while accompanying us on daily chores.
+What more could an English Shepherd Puppy wish for?

 Our Puppies are weaned naturally- by their Dam on her schedule, without intervention.
 She and the Pups tell us when they’re ready for more food!
-This is usually 3-4 weeks of age.
+This is usually 4 weeks of age.
 They are introduced to raw meat, organs, and bones providing optimum nutrition for health, proper dentition, and overall development.
 What do Highland Glenn’s Puppies eat?
-Free-range eggs, raw milk, home-raised rabbit, our grass-fed beef and lamb, chicken, wild game, various organs, etc. Yes, they eat quite well!
+Free-range eggs, raw milk, home-raised lamb, grass-fed beef, chicken, wild game, various organs, etc. Yes, they eat quite well!

 Many breeders feel a Puppy must go to its new home at 8 weeks (around day 49) in order to bond with its new owner.
 However, the longer a Pup can stay with its littermates and the rest of its canine family (within reason), the better socialized the Puppy will be and all the more adaptable with other animals and people, without any diminished ability to build a strong bond with its new family.

 SOCIALIZATION: Socialization is provided by all the adults in their lives, four-legged and two.
 Raised in the heart of our home, Puppies receive lots of loving human interaction.
-They are familiar with everyday household sights, sounds, scents and activity.
-Of course, English Shepherd Puppies benefit greatly from our Ranch lifestyle also, being exposed to a variety of animal species and meeting visitors of all ages.
+They are familiar with everyday household sights, sounds, scents, and activities.
+Of course, English Shepherd Puppies benefit greatly from our Ranch lifestyle also being exposed to a variety of animal species and meeting visitors of all ages.
 You may expect a well-socialized, happy, confident Puppy ready for adventure!

 EARLY TRAINING: We expose our little ones to a variety of situations and people, this helps them be adaptable to new experiences and develop the confidence to perform whatever tasks are required of them as they mature.
-Puppies receive Early Neurological Stimulation, are temperament and structure evaluated.
+Puppies are raised using the Puppy Culture enrichment program.

 Puppies learn basic commands as we feed their meals and take walks along with their parents.
 They begin napping in a crate, coming to view it as a secure haven and yet another fun place to play.
 This eases stress while the Pup settles into its new home, lays a solid foundation for ease of house training, and reduces separation anxiety when working owners must leave their new little one.